 (20) An application for the installation of a physical memorial for a former staff member or student should be made to UWS Development.
 The application can be submitted to the Provost of the relevant campus or through a Student Death Response Plan Coordinator who will recommend the proposal to the Director, Office of Development.
 An application should include sufficient information about the person in order to establish their association with the University and the type of memorial, consistent with those recommended in this guideline.
 UWS Development may refuse an application for the establishing of a physical memorial if it does not meet the requirements of these guidelines.

-(21) Upon receipt of an application from UWS Development, Office of Capital Works and Facilities and Campus Development Unit will liaise with each other to determine the recommended location and type of memorial.
+(21) Upon receipt of an application from UWS Development, Office of Capital Works and Facilities and Office of Commercial and Estate Development will liaise with each other to determine the recommended location and type of memorial.
 UWS Development will then recommend the application to the Pro Vice-Chancellor (Engagement and International), who will submit it for approval to the Vice-Chancellor via the Deputy Vice-Chancellor, Academic and Research.
 The exceptions are where an application includes the naming of physical property or is for a prominent person then the application should be dealt with under the Naming Policy.

 (22) UWS Development will liaise with the applicants regarding the outcome, including, if approved, ongoing communications about arrangements regarding the establishment of the physical memorial, unless a Student Death Response Plan Coordinator is involved.

-(23) To ensure a coordinated approach to locating physical memorials, the Office of Capital Works and Facilities and Campus Development Unit will determine the location of suitable memorial areas, such as gardens or drives, on each campus and will identify these on the Campus Master Plans and footprint.
+(23) To ensure a coordinated approach to locating physical memorials, the Office of Capital Works and Facilities and Office of Commercial and Estate Development will determine the location of suitable memorial areas, such as gardens or drives, on each campus and will identify these on the Campus Master Plans and footprint.
 The Office of Capital Works and Facilities will also determine the types of memorials that may be installed.
 This is so furniture or plants are appropriate and consistent with others on campus.

 (24) The Office of Capital Works and Facilities will establish and maintain a memorial register for physical memorials installed in accordance with this policy.
 The register will detail for whom the memorial is established, the location of the memorial and a contact name.
 Details within the memorial register will be provided to UWS Development.